genesiscommunitysuccess/docs/versioned_docs/version-2023.1/03_server/05_access-control/03_password-authentication.md

 These following variables are used to configure the application's password validation; thus are only used when `type` is either `AuthType.INTERNAL` or `AuthType.HYBRID`.

-* `passwordSalt` defines a system specific salt to be added to your password hashes.
+* `passwordSalt` defines a system-specific salt to be added to your password hashes.
 This is a security measure that ensures that the same combination of username and password on different applications built on the Genesis low-code platform are stored as different hashes.
 Default: empty string indicating no additional salting.

 In addition, from within `validation` the `passwordStrength` method can be invoked as below.